westonio/b2-mid-mod/README.md

 ```
 As a user,
 When I visit the Employee show page,
-I see the employee's name, department
+I see the employee's name, their department,
-and a list of all of their tickets from oldest to youngest.
+and a list of all of their tickets from oldest to newest.
-I also see the oldest ticket assigned to the employee listed separately
+I also see the oldest ticket assigned to the employee listed separately.
 ```

 ### Story 3